 Vitamin E is known to protect artery walls and keep “bad” LDL cholesterol from sticking and creating artery narrowing.
 It's also important in protecting the health of nerves, and in preventing mental degeneration due to aging.
 Some studies have indicated that vitamin E supplements may help reduce the risk of developing macular degeneration and cataracts.

 Vitamin E's Benefits to the Skin

-The first role of tocopherols in skin care is to protect from environmental stressors.
-Tocopherols also helps tighten and firm the look of skin which makes vitamin E the perfect addition to any anti-aging formula.
+Topically, it's the powerful antioxidants that pull us to vitamin E. They protect the skin from environmental stressors like pollution and UV.
+Tocopherols also help tighten and firm the look of skin which makes vitamin E the perfect addition to any anti-aging formula.

-I’ve added tocopherols to several of my skin care products, particularly those that are likely to stay on your skin and help protect.
-Use these daily and you’re likely to see your skin become more resilient, moisturized, and youthful looking.
+We think its important to source the most natural vitamin E possible so we work with a company that supplies vitamin E sourced from 100% from plants.
+We use them in a few of our favorite skin care products, particularly those that are likely to stay on your skin and help protect.
+Use these daily and you're likely to see your skin become more resilient, moisturized, and youthful looking.

 - Coconut Body & Face Oil